Chapter 12 : The Slipper

 "Girls," Addie called.
 "I think we should go.
 It's late."

 Dezzy suddenly realized how tired she really was, and turned to follow her sisters.
 She felt a hand on her arm and stopped.
-Salazar stood there, looking at her, and he offered one last low bow.
-Dezzy kept looking at him while she curtsied a second time, before turning and crossing the bridge, her arm pulsing where his hand hand been.
-She climbed the spiral staircase, her feet tired, and helped push her bed back to its proper place.†
+Salazar stood there, looking at her, and he offered her one last low bow.
+Dezzy kept looking at him while she curtsied a second time, before turning and crossing the bridge, her arm pulsing where his hand hand just been.
+She climbed the spiral staircase, her feet sore and her eyelids working to stay open, and helped push her bed back to its proper place.†

-Slipping out of her dancing slippers and pulling the pins out of her hair, Dezzy eyelids began to droop as she changed and climbed into bed.
-As her sisters dropped to sleep one by one, Dezzy smiled tiredly, closing her eyes and falling asleep to visions of lords and ladies swirling in a mass of colored ball gowns and top hats.
+Pulling off her dancing slippers and tugging the pins out of her hair, Dezzy's eyelids began to droop as she changed and climbed into bed.
+As her sisters dropped off to sleep one by one, Dezzy smiled, tired but content, and closed her eyes before falling asleep to visions of lords and ladies swirling in a mass of colored ball gowns and top hats.
 It felt like only a moment had passed when she was being shaken awake.

 "Dezzy, get up.
 We have to be on time for breakfast with Father," Addie said.

 Dezzy rubbed her eyes, and got out of bed, washing and dressing in a tired haze.
 As they sat down for breakfast with their father, she could see her sisters yawning and resting their heads on their arms.
-She felt slight relief at the thought that Aunt Rowena would not be joining them, as she had requested to take breakfast in her room.
+She felt the slightest relief at the thought that Aunt Rowena would not be joining them, as she had requested to take breakfast in her room that morning.
 As the door opened and their father entered, the girls stood quickly, waiting until their father was settled to sit back down.

 Dezzy gasped, and her stomach dropped as she saw that it was one of her slippers, worn completely through from their night of dancing.
 Her face paled and she looked to her father, nervous for his reaction.

 "Thank you.
-You may go," he said, dismissing the maid.†She hurried from the room and as soon as the door shut, the girls' father turned to them.
+You may go," he said shortly, dismissing the maid.†She hurried from the room and as soon as the door was shut, the girls' father turned to them.
 "And to whom does this belong?"